ilmari-h/envie/apps/cli/README.md

 ##### TODO
 - [x] Testing auth with access tokens
 - [x] Updating env access for access key with `--write` does not update the entry but creates a new one
-- [ ] When ever user updates environment, make sure to sign the payload and on server validate that signed by the correct keypair!
+- [x] When ever user updates environment, make sure to sign the payload and on server validate that user is the owner of their keypair
-  - [ ] Rewrite pubkey logic - store Ed22519 keys on server instead of X22519
+  - [x] Rewrite pubkey logic - store Ed22519 keys on server instead of X22519
 - [ ] `envie shell <environment-path>` - Start a new shell with the given environment.
 This is the recommended way to inject your environment into a program runtime.
 - [ ] Make sure env access expiry works alright for also user's not just access tokens